 You would do anything to stop being an angry parent!
-But feels like your child knows just the right buttons to press to fire you up!
+But it feels like your child knows just the right buttons to press to fire you up!

-While this is completely normal to lose control from time to time, parental anger can have long-lasting effects on the children.
+While this is completely normal to lose control from time to time, parental anger can have long-lasting effects on children.

 The effects of parental anger on children

 It would help if you didn’t feel worse than you already do after an outburst.
 But, next time you feel the anger crawling up, remind yourself that your parenting will have an impact on all of their future relationships.